A guide to truck slider glass

-This type of auto glass is found on trucks and are also known as truck slider windows.
+When you hear the term slider glass for automobiles, it is referring to the type of auto glass found on trucks, and are also known as truck slider windows.
 Some types of truck slider windows are made of safety glass.
 These auto glass windows are held in place and secured by metal or plastic latches inside the vehicle.

 What are truck sliders?

 If you have a pickup truck, chances are you have a truck slider.
 These sliding windows, when making a comparison to other types of auto glass, most resemble a rear windshield.
 This provides a rear viewport for truck drivers whose passenger cabins are shorter than the typical passenger cabin of sedans, coupes, SUVs, and other vehicles.

 It also acts like a rear windshield in that the panes are fully contoured to the shape of the vehicle with aluminum frames, providing structural support to the roof of the truck cabin.
 However, truck sliders are typically sealed in with rubber seals that are air- and water-tight to keep out the elements.

 On pickup trucks, you’ll notice the rear sliding window, and it could be in clear glass or solar glass, depending on the driver’s wishes.

 Truck sliders are customizable for each vehicles’ make and model.
 Customization comes from the number of window panels and how many slide open to vent the truck, as well as how the panes are secured and latched.